VolleyManagement/volley-management/README.md

 By default it is configured to use SQL Server 2016 LocalDB.
 But you can can change altering connection string.

-### How to run tests (🚧 outdated) ###

-Project uses MSTest framework.
-Tests can be triggered via Visual Studio test menu.

-🚧 ToDo: Add guide how to run Code Coverage using JetBrains dotCover CLI runner

 ### Deployment instructions ###

 To run code locally it is recommended to use Docker to spin up local instance and test.
 This options is the closest to the production setting.